 This board encourages organized activities within the library system.
 This board is scheduled to meet on the second Thursday of the month at 4:00 p.m.

 This Committee advises the Parks & Recreation Department.
 Members create programs to promote the beautification of the Town.
 Program elements include the planting of new trees and the protection of existing trees.
 The Committee assists with the Town's comprehensive tree plan.
 This committee is scheduled to meet on the second Wednesday of the month at 5:30 p.m.

 Volunteer members of the Planing & Zoning (P&Z) board review comprehensive planning policies and specific development applications, as required by the Town’s Land Development Regulations (LDR).
 Members provide recommendations to the Commission on planning and land development related matters.
 Members must maintain residency with the Town limits.
 The board meets on the second Monday of the month at 6:00 p.m.

 The volunteer members of this board administer the Municipal Police Officer's retirement fund.
-The board is scheduled to meet quarterly on the second Wednesday of the quarter at 1:30 p.m.
+The board is scheduled to meet quarterly in March, June, September, and December on the second Wednesday at 1:30 p.m.

 Volunteer to Serve

 The Town is accepting applications for our volunteer boards and committees.
 Volunteers may apply for more than one board or committee.
 All applications will remain on file for one full year.
 Volunteering is a great way to get involved in your Town, and it only takes a few hours a month of your time.